tinoryj/ELECT/README.md

 ### Cluster setup (~20 human-minutes)

-To run the experiment scripts, SSH key-free access is required between all nodes in the cluster.
+SSH key-free access is required between all nodes in the cluster.

 Step 1: Generate the SSH key pair on each node.